Chapter 1 - Never Judge a Book By its Cover

 “I’ll help Rose with the cobbler,” Uncle Tomo said, taking the dish from Anna.
 She said nothing and arched an eyebrow at her father.

 “What?
 Can’t a man help out in the kitchen once in a while?”
-He said, with mock indignation.

 “It would be a first,” Anna laughed at her dad.